Loading Now

 Common Sources of Added Sugars

-• Sodas, energy drinks, and sports drinks
+• Soft drinks, energy drinks, and sports drinks

 • Grain-based desserts, such as cookies, cakes, and pastries